PlasticDigits/ustr-cmm/PROPOSAL.md

 - **Queries remain available**: Users can still query rates, simulate swaps, and check status
 - **No maximum duration**: The pause remains until admin calls `EmergencyResume`
 - **Admin authority**: Only the admin can resume operations
+- **Treasury behavior**: Treasury will reject `SwapDeposit` calls when swap contract is paused (swap contract returns error on `NotifyDeposit`)

 #### Post-Swap Period

 After day 100, the swap contract is permanently disabled:
-- No further swaps can be executed
+- No further swaps can be executed (Treasury's `SwapDeposit` will fail when notifying Swap contract)
 - Admin can recover any stuck assets via `RecoverAsset` (for tokens accidentally sent without using the swap method)
 - Contract cannot be reactivated